TimeTap23/kolekt/docs/development/clear_cache_instructions.md

 - New color scheme throughout

 ✅ **Updated Content:**
-- "Kolekt" instead of "ThreadStorm" everywhere
+- "Kolekt" instead of "Kolekt" everywhere
 - New gradient styling on all UI elements
 - Modern, vibrant appearance